History at Portsdown Primary School and Early Years

-At Portsdown, we aim to inspire pupils’ curiosity to find out more about the past.
+At Portsdown Primary School and Early Years, we aim to inspire pupils’ curiosity to find out more about the past.
 A good, quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and the wider word.
 We aim to equip pupils with the tools to ask questions, think critically and to weigh up evidence to make their own judgements.
-At Portsdown we don’t just learn about - history we become historians!

 Pupils should develop an awareness of the past, using common words and phrases relating to the passing of time.
 They should know where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
 They should use a wide vocabulary of everyday historical terms.
 They should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
 They should understand some of the ways in which we find out about the past and identify different ways in which it is represented.